kennycummings/kc-social/README.md

 ## Walkthrough Video

-Feel free to explore the video links for an in-depth walkthrough of the application's setup and various routes.
+Feel free to explore the video link for an in-depth walkthrough of the application's setup and various routes: https://www.loom.com/share/c90c40d6848d4285b17218e66c58a3da

 ## License